-Normandy is also an important part of European history due to events that took place there during the Second World War.
-Visits to idyllic Normandy villages, the “museum town” of Rouen and the picturesque harbour town of Honfleur are only some of the wonders to be explored on this cruise program.
+Normandy played an important role in World War II and in European history.
+Visits to idyllic Normandy villages, the "museum town" of Rouen and the picturesque harbor town of Honfleur are only some of the wonders to be explored on this cruise program.

 This afternoon, embark the vessel and get settled into your cabin.
 This evening, enjoy a Welcome Cocktail, followed by a specially-prepared Welcome Dinner.